Previous CURRENTS

 Teaching and Doing Graphic Design in Ethiopia

-Guenet Abraham, Associate Professor, Visual Arts, UMBC
+Guenet Abraham, Visual Arts

 Designing Participatory Futures: Using DIY Technologies for Inclusion and Empowerment

-Foad Hamidi, Assistant Professor, Information Systems, UMBC
+Foad Hamidi, Information Systems, UMBC

 Sonic Waves of Grain: Paul Harvey’s American Evangelism

-J. Inscoe, PhD Candidate, Language, Literacy, and Culture, UMBC; Spring 2020 Dresher Center Graduate Student Fellow
+Jae Inscoe, PhD Candidate, Language, Literacy, and Culture, UMBC; Spring 2020 Dresher Center Graduate Student Fellow

 Patrimonial Persons: Poor Devils, Their Eves, and Hegemonic Masculinities in Franco’s Spain (1939-75)